-Land Mans field Hawick The contributor (SEPA) has requested that flood risk assessments and water resilience measures be considered for these regeneration sites.
+Site requirements will be applied through policy framework to permit development only if any identified risk can be adequately mitigated. redevelopment in the Proposed Local Development Plan.
+Site requirements will be applied to ensure that potential developers are made aware of flood and water issues and requirements.
+RHAWI014 Land on Mansfield Road, Hawick The contributor (SEPA) has requested that flood risk assessments and water resilience measures be considered for these regeneration sites.
 (357) Include reference to requirement for flood risk assessments, resilience measures and other aspects of the water environment in site information and any subsequent development briefs.
 Site requirements will be applied through policy framework to permit development only if any identified risk can be adequately mitigated.
-Include reference to requirement for flood Development Plan.
+It is recommended that the Council agree that the site can be taken forward for redevelopment in the Proposed Local Development Plan.
 Site requirements will be applied to ensure that potential developers are made aware of flood and water issues and requirements.
+RHAWI015 Land east of Community Hospital, Hawick The contributor (SEPA) has requested that flood risk assessments and water resilience measures be considered for these regeneration sites.
+(357) Include reference to requirement for flood risk assessments, resilience measures and other aspects of the water environment in site information and any subsequent development briefs.
+Site requirements will be applied through policy framework to permit development only if any identified risk can be adequately mitigated.
 It is recommended that the Council agree that the site can be taken forward for redevelopment in the Proposed Local Development Plan.
 Site requirements will be applied to ensure that potential developers are made aware of flood and water issues and requirements.
-It is recommended Land flood risk assessments and water resilience risk assessments, resilience measures that the Council

-Community Hospital, Hawick measures be considered for these regeneration sites.
-(357) and other aspects of the water environment in site information and any subsequent development briefs.
-Site requirements will be applied through policy framework to permit development only if any identified risk can be adequately mitigated. agree that the site can be taken forward for redevelopment in the Proposed Local Development Plan.
-Site requirements will be applied to ensure that potential developers are made aware of flood and water issues and requirements.
 RHAWI016 Former N Peal Factory, Carnavon Street, Hawick The contributor (SEPA) has requested that flood risk assessments and water resilience measures be considered for these regeneration sites.
 (357) Include reference to requirement for flood risk assessments, resilience measures and other aspects of the water environment in site information and any subsequent development briefs.
 Site requirements will be applied through policy framework to permit development only if any identified risk can be adequately mitigated.
 It is recommended that the Council agree that the site can be taken forward for redevelopment in the Proposed Local Development Plan.
-Site requirements will be applied to ensure that potential developers are
+Site requirements will be applied to